-- Professor, Ronald O. Perelman Department of Dermatology
+- Professor, Department of Ronald O. Perelman Department of Dermatology

 - American Board of Dermatology - Dermatology, 2001